 So now that you are at the flying field with your helper.
 Perform all necessary radio and equipment checks.
 (Refer to your radio owner's manual) Turn the transmitter on.
 Connect the Lipo battery to the speed control, with Deans connector (following the instructions for your electronic speed control).
-Both outboard elevons should be deflected up approx 1/2" .Moving the aileron stick to the right on your transmitter, the right outboard elevon should deflect up 1" and the left outboard elevon should be deflected down flush with wing.
-Moving the aileron stick to the left on your transmitter, the left outboard elevon should be deflected up 1" and the right outboard elevon should be deflected down flush with wing.
+Both elevons should be deflected up approx. 5/8".
+Moving the aileron stick to the right on your transmitter, right elevon should deflect up 1" and left elevon should be deflected down flush with wing.
+Moving the aileron stick to the left on your transmitter, the left elevon should be deflected up 1" and the right elevon should be deflected down flush with wing.
 Now pull back on elevator stick both elevons should deflect up 1" on each side.
-Now push forward on the elevator stick and both outboard elevons should deflect down flush with wing.
-Center elevons should move with outboard elevons (see page 17) for throws Have your helper hold the plane keeping clear of the propeller move the throttle stick slowly forward the propeller should spin clockwise standing behind should spin clockwise from the tail forward.
+Now push forward on the elevator stick and both elevons should deflect down flush with wing.
+Have your helper hold the plane keeping clear of the propeller move the throttle stick slowly forward the propeller should spin clockwise standing behind the plane looking from the tail forward.
 Check that full power and power off match the stick position on your transmitter.